-We recognize your academic achievements during your undergraduate program with us.
+We recognize your academic achievements during your undergraduate program.
 If you achieve a minimum 3.7 GPA (on a 4.3 scale) during the previous year and are returning to full-time study, we automatically award you a scholarship.

 You must submit a non-refundable $80 supplemental fee if you have previously attended another postsecondary institution.
 This fee is required only once per academic cycle and is payable to the OUAC along with the application service fees.
 We will not process your application until you pay the fees.

 If we offer you admission, you may apply to defer your application for 1 year, provided you accept your offer and meet all the conditions of your offer of admission.

 When you defer your application, we reassess you for admissibility on a competitive basis in the relevant admission period.
 You must submit your deferral request online to the Office of the Registrar.
 You must make your deferral request before the end of the regular registration period for the specific application term.
 Competitive programs may have earlier deadlines.

 Our residence offers 3 styles of suites for accommodation.
 Every suite has cable television, high-speed internet, a work area and telephone.
 We also provide modern on‑site laundry facilities and light housekeeping services.